The Land of Sinim

 The Hebrew word that the King James translators rendered as “Sinim” is סִינִים.
 It appears exactly once in the entire Hebrew Bible—what scholars call a hapax legomenon—a word that occurs only once, its meaning stranded without the context repetition provides.
 For a text as extensively studied as Isaiah, this is an unusual degree of obscurity.
 The word is a proper noun, clearly referring to a place or a people in the east or south, but which place, which people, has been debated for centuries.

 These divergences matter.
-The Dead Sea Scrolls reading, Syenim, strongly suggests Syene—the ancient name for the city known today as Aswan, in southern Egypt.
+The Dead Sea Scrolls reading, Svenim, strongly suggests Syene—the ancient name for the city known today as Aswan, in southern Egypt.
 This identification is not speculative.
 A substantial Jewish military colony existed at Elephantine, an island in the Nile opposite Syene, from at least the sixth century BCE.
 The Elephantine Papyri, first acquired in the 1890s and excavated in the early twentieth century, document a thriving Jewish community there, complete with its own temple.
-Isaiah’s promise that the dispersed of Israel would return “from far… from the north and from the west; and these from the land of Syenim” fits naturally into the geography of the Jewish diaspora as it existed in the prophet’s era: the north (Mesopotamia), the west (the Mediterranean world), and the south (Upper Egypt).
+Isaiah’s promise that the dispersed of Israel would return “from far… from the north and from the west; and these from the land of Svenim” fits naturally into the geography of the Jewish diaspora as it existed in the prophet’s era: the north (Mesopotamia), the west (the Mediterranean world), and the south (Upper Egypt).
 China, by contrast, lay far beyond the horizon of any biblical writer’s known world.

 But for most of the nineteenth century, it was not settled at all.
 And the man who unsettled it was one of the most influential Hebraists of the age.